awesomemotive/wp-simple-pay-lite/stripe/README.txt

 * Moved from using the simple checkout to using the customized version from Stripe to allow for more flexibility.
 * Updated to current version of Stripe library.
 * Various bug fixes.
+* If shipping address is enabled, shipping fields are now stored in payment meta data.

 = 1.1.0 =